-Cary Cooper is a proficient arbitrator and mediator concentrating on business, commerical, and healthcare disputes.
-Cary's ADR skills are strenthened by his experience as a trial and appellate lawyer in a wide spectrum of cases, including contract dispute, commerical issues in product failures, supply-chain matters, indemnity agreements, director and shareholder issues in closely-held corporations, partnership disputes, and general business torts across numerous industries including automotive, banking, construction, finance, healthcare, manufacturing, and estate.
+Cary Cooper is a proficient arbitrator and mediator concentrating on business, commercial, and healthcare disputes.
+Cary's ADR skills are strengthened by his experience as a trial and appellate lawyer in a wide spectrum of cases, including contract disputes, commercial issues in product failures, supply-chain matters, indemnity agreements, director and shareholder issues in closely-held corporations, partnership disputes, and general business torts across numerous industries including automotive, banking, construction, finance, healthcare, manufacturing, and real estate.

 Services as a Neutral:

 In addition to private engagements, he is a member of the following neutral panels:

 - American Arbitration Association Commercial Panel of Neutrals;

 - ADR Federal Court panel, U.S. District Court, Northern District of Ohio.

 Representative list of the types of cases as an arbitrator:

 - Dispute between several pharmacies and a pharmaceutical claims administrator under a state Prompt Pay Act.